| |

 claim, whether or not you have to litigate it, it's a good bet that the

-construction company or their insurer will want to send an engineer to evaluate
+construction company or its insurer will want to send an engineer to assess

-the house for structural damage.
+the house on its behalf.
 Since that engineer works for the opposing

-side, you may or may not get straight answers, but you can express your
+side, you may or may not get full and unbiased answers, but you can express your

 concerns about specific types of damage and sites to the engineer for his opinion and evaluation.
-Eventually, you may
+Eventually, you will probably

-have to bring in your own engineer for a second opinion.
+have to bring in your own engineer or other expert in vibration damage for a second opinion.[12]
+In the discussion below, I include in the structural damage

 should have an engineer check for underlying